PTomas/Now-We-re-Talking-website/README.md

-# Now-You-re-Talking-website
+# Now-We-re-Talking-website

-description of Whats talking app
+This app facilitates debate of political issues